 State Economic Forecast: Florida, the fourth largest economy in the U.S., faces specific economic factors, according to the Florida Office of Economic & Demographic Research (EDR).
 The State is expected to grapple with the effects of inflation, the end of federal stimulus funding, increased spending from savings and credit, and a shift towards purchasing services over taxable goods in 2024.
-The State anticipates General Revenue needs of \$1.9 billion in 2023-24, and \$2.6 billion for each of the Fiscal Years 2024-25 and 2025-26.8
+The State are towards purchasing services over taxable goods in 2024.
+The State anticipates General Revenue needs of \$1.9 billion in 2023-24, and \$2.6 billion for each of the fiscal years 2024-25 and 2025-26.8

-Key Takeaway:

-Florida's economy, despite facing challenges such as inflation and the end of federal stimulus funding, is expected to grow in alignment with national trends.
+Key Takeaway: Florida's economy, despite facing challenges such as inflation and the end of federal stimulus funding, is expected to grow in alignment with national trends.

 Despite these challenges, Florida's real GDP is projected to align with the national trend and grow by 2% in 2024.
 The State's annual growth rates are anticipated to reach 4% in 2024.
-The unemployment rate was 2.7% in July 2023, marking 33 consecutive months below the national unemployment rate of 3.5% and 14 consecutive months as the lowest amongst the nation's 10 largest states.
+The unemployment rate was 2 .7% in July 2023, marking 33 consecutive months below the national unemployment rate of 3.5% and 14 consecutive months as the lowest amongst the nation's 10 largest states.
 To Florida's median household income in 2021 was \$61,777.00.